co-cart/cocart-api-reference-docs/source/includes/_changelog.md

 The Documentation is updated only when needed.
 Below is the changelog for "CoCart" documentation that matches with the version of the plugin release.

+### Doc Version 1.4 ###

+* Added live chat so users can ask questions.
+* Made it clearer to understand about retrieving specific customers cart.
+* Improved the introduction a little.

 ### Doc Version 1.3 ###

 * Added languages for jQuery, PHP and WP API.